Individuals and Families

 What Happens Next

-Over the course of a few weeks, the key worker will begin to develop a personal care plan which will set out what the person wishes to achieve during their time in the Centre.
+Over the course of a few weeks, the key worker will begin to develop a personal care plan which will set out what the client wishes to achieve during their time in the Centre.
 This offers the key worker an opportunity to discuss any additional support and care that may be needed and whether to involve professionals from other agencies, as well as to document the progress the person has made, what has interested them and activities they have been involved in.
 This plan is regularly adapted as needs change and after six months a more thorough review is undertaken.
 Family members or carers can also be invited along to support the older person and discuss any issues they may have.

 All discussions and information gathered are treated in the strictest confidence and will not be shared with others unless legally obligated to do so.